amitesh-singh/ldd/README.md

 delete the files manually and then sudo update-grub2

+To uninstall custom kernel, make sure you are not using that kernel currently.

 since i installed kernel in debian way,
       dpkg --list | grep kernel-image
       sudo apt-get remove kernel-image-your-kernel-image